Your quintessential guides to Asia and Beyond

-Fly overnight to the charming city of Fukuoka, the gateway to the island of Kyushu.
+Fly to the charming city of Fukuoka, the gateway to the island of Kyushu.
 Depending on your time of arrival, the rest of the day is yours to start soaking up the local culture.

 Begin the day by travelling on the limited express train to Nagasaki.
 Upon arrival, enjoy a stroll through the Glover Garden, an open-air museum that exhibits mansions attributed to the Scottish merchant who contributed to the modernisation of Japan.
 Also, visit the Oura Catholic Church and Atomic Bomb Museum before returning to Fukuoka.

 Board the bullet train to Hiroshima located on Japan's largest island, Honshu.
 Upon arrival in Hiroshima, take the ferry across the Seto Inland Sea to the holy island of Miyajima.
 Here, visit the Itsukushima Shrine and enjoy a momiji manju making cooking experience.
 Later, return to Hiroshima.

 Spend the day in Hiroshima starting with a visit to the Peace Memorial Park and Museum where you will have the opportunity to pay homage to the victims of the 1945 atomic bomb.
 Enjoy okonomiyaki for lunch before ascending Orizuru Tower to view the city from above, followed by a stroll through the historical Shukkeien Garden.

 Depart Hiroshima by bullet train, stopping at Himeji to visit the magnificent Himeji Castle, followed by a walk through Kokoen.
 Continue by limited express to Osaka.